Where and when will my activity start and end?

 Will I be able to paddle Class III after L3 Kayak?

 Unlikely.
+As with any sport and a new set of skills, proficiency takes time and intensity to develop.
+With each course, practice will be imperative to becoming a proficient paddler.
 Paddlers with experience in skirted boats, familiarity with reading whitewater, and strong athleticism can sometimes progress quickly enough to achieve this, but most people do not.
-See recommended progression above for a description of progression.
-Usually by the end of L3, folks are paddling Class I+/II with a buddy.
+See the recommended progression above for a description of the progression.
+Usually, by the end of L3, folks are paddling Class I+/II with a buddy.

 What’s the difference between all these kayaks I see on the river?

 Inflatable kayaks: easy to learn, just need some basic paddling skills.
-Most similar to sit on top kayaks.
+It’s most similar to sit on top kayaks.

 Short boats doing flips and tricks in the waves at the whitewater parks: These are called playboats and paddling these are an advanced skill.
 We can teach playboating, but participants will need a fairly reliable combat roll first.